tonyleidong/OptimalFlow/docs/usage.rst

   - *update_parameters* method is used to modify the default parameter settings for models selection module (autoCV).

-  i.e. When you want to modify the support vector machine clssifier, with new penalty "C" and "kernel" values, the code line below will achieve that.
+ i.e. When you want to modify the support vector machine classifier, with new penalty "C" and "kernel" values, the code line below will achieve that.

 .. code-block:: python

  update_parameters(mode = "cls", estimator_name = "svm", C=[0.1,0.2],kernel=["linear"])
 ..
 - *export_parameters* method can help you export the currnt default parameter settings as 2 csv files named "exported_cls_parameters.csv" and "exported_reg_parameters.csv".
 You can find them in the *./exported* folder of you current work dictionary.

 .. code-block:: python

  export_parameters()
 ..

 - *reset_parameters* method can reset the default parameter settings to the package's original default settings.
 Just add this code line will work:

 .. code-block:: python

  reset_parameters()
+..